-On that day at the pet store, the mother of the two children asked the retired gentleman if her daughters can pet his puppy.
-The puppy was then on a leash.
-The retired gentleman agreed.
-While the retired gentleman and the mother chatted, her children patted the dog.
-Suddenly the Rottweiler lunged and bit her daughter in the mouth causing her injury.
+On that day at the pet store, plaintiff Christian asked Coughlin if her daughters could pet his puppy.
+The puppy was on a leash.
+Coughlin agreed.
+While Coughlin and Christian chatted, her children patted the dog.
+Suddenly the Rottweiler lunged and bit one of Christian’s daughters in the mouth causing her injury.

-The pet owner and the retired gentleman both filed motion for summary judgment asking for the dismissal of the case against them.
-The court found that the plaintiff mother failed to raise a material issue of fact and dismissed the complaint.
+Under the common law theory of negligence, Christian sued the pet store owner and Coughlin on behalf of her minor daughter, alleging that the Rottweiler puppy was a dangerous dog and had a propensity for viciousness which Coughlin should have known.
+The pet owner and Coughlin both filed motions for summary judgment asking for the dismissal of the case.
+The court found that the Christian failed to raise a material issue of fact and dismissed the complaint.
+Christian appealed.

-As for the pet store owner, there is a duty for a store owner to make sure that his customers are reasonably safe and to protect his customers from exposure to harm.
+As for the pet store owner, there is a duty for a store owner to make sure that store customers are reasonably safe and to protect them from exposure to harm.
 The pet store owner was in control of the store.
 The store had an animal-friendly policy.
-The only material issue of fact here that has to be determined is whether the pet store owner could foresee the danger that opening his store to animals might expose his customers to the risk of getting bitten by a dog.
+The only material issue of fact here is whether the pet store owner could foresee the danger that opening his store to animals might expose customers to the risk of getting bitten by a dog.

-But the Court ruled that the animal-friendly policy of the store is an industry-wide standard designed for the benefit of the customers.
-The pet store has a rule that in order for pets to be allowed into its store, the pets have to be leashed or contained in pet carriers.
+The Court ruled that the animal-friendly policy of the store is an industry-wide standard designed for the benefit of the customers.
+The pet store has a rule that in order for pets to be allowed into its store, the pets have to be leashed or in pet carriers.
 The Court noted that there are 800 branches of the same pet store nationwide and 80 million transactions were recorded in the year before this incident.
 Only 5 dog bites have been reported to the management at any of the stores.
-When this information is laid next to the national average of dog bites which is 4.7 million dog bites to the public at large, then the dog bites that occur in the pet store is minimal.